-For my many-body simulation I was also looking for a way to implement user defined force calculations, but without compromising performance.
+Unfortunately it does.
+For my many-body simulation I was facing this exact situation when looking for a way to implement user defined force calculations.
 The user should be able to pass a function that takes in two bodies and returns the pairwise interaction force between them, e.g. due to gravity or electromagnetic repulsion.

 Roughly speaking, a naive many-body code has this structure: